regulatorystudies/Reg-Stats/data/fr_tracking/README.md

 ![](examples/12866.png)
 1. To determine if a rule is “major” search by “Control-F”ing the word “major” on the webpage, as well as “Congressional”.
 This should bring you to the part of the document which discusses whether it is a major rule.
 Enter a “1” if it is major.
 If it is not, enter a “0”.
 If it does not say, enter a “.”.
 ![](examples/major.png)
    - Alternatively, an agency may identify a rule as major by referring to the relevant section of the U.S. Code.
-You may come aross a sentence alongs the lines of: "This action meets the criteria set forth in 5 U.S.C.
+You may come across a sentence alongs the lines of: "This action meets the criteria set forth in 5 U.S.C.
 804(2)."
 Also mark such rules as major=1.

 Other Tips:
   - To double-check on a confusing regulation, search it in reginfo.gov and compare.